 How we Do Microblading

 Microblading procedure is a two-step process involving the main technique or treatment and the touch up where one can chooses to have the procedure and skip the touch-up or do both which is highly recommended for better results.
-The first appointment with us in Toronto includes undergoing the complete Microblading procedure as desire.
+The first appointment includes undergoing the complete Microblading procedure as desire.
 The second appointment follows *4 to 6 weeks later which is much shorter than the first one.
-Microblading technician in Toronto fills any faded spots or fixes the imperfections while it is also possible to change the colour of the completed procedure.
+Microblading technician fills any faded spots or fixes the imperfections while it is also possible to change the colour of the completed procedure.

 Microblading is a procedure that is also referred to as microstroking, eyebrow embroidery, hair-like strokes, and feather touch.
 It is a type of permanent makeup that utilizes a procedure to partially or completely conceal missing eyebrow hair through simulated hair appearance that is created using fine cosmetic tattoo pigments.
 The pigments are implanted into the fine incisions in the skin and this technique has been around for centuries.
 However, it was only in recent years when the method of using microblading for eyebrows was introduced in Asia.